Malrhis/project-4-codeinstitute/README.md

 # 9. Environment setup

 ## 9.1
-The following were used in the .env file
+- The following were used in the .env file during development.
+- For Heroku, these are stored under Heroku settings > Config vars
+- These values were then passed to `settings.py` via `os.environ.get()`

 ```
 # for uploadcare:
 UPLOADCARE_PUBLIC_KEY